babak2/WHD/README.md

 ## License

-The HAAMoS model is licensed under the GNU GENERAL PUBLIC LICENSE.
+The WHD model is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more information.

 ## Author